SyncfusionExamples/ej2-angular-4-daterangepicker/README.md

-# EJ2 Angular 4 DatePicker Quick Start
+# EJ2 Angular 4 DateRangePicker Quick Start
 A quick start project that helps you to create the Syncfusion Angular 4 DateRangePicker.

 ![Angular 4 DateRangePicker](angular4daterangepicker.png "Angular 4 DateRangePicker")